-The food isn’t bad by any means.
-It’s just somewhat generic.
-There are a few high notes at the Norwegian smorgasbord buffet part, but not enough, in my opinion, to justify the cost of the meal.
+However, there are a few high notes at the Norwegian smorgasbord buffet.
+But not enough, in my opinion, to justify the cost of the meal.

-It was also disappointing to see the lunch buffet look so much better than breakfast.
+It was also disappointing to see the lunch buffet look much better than breakfast.
 I found myself wishing I had researched a little more and had gone to lunch instead.

 Make sure to check out all of our Disney dining reviews.
 Or you might enjoy these popular articles:

-- California Grill Menu with Dinner
+- California Grill Dinner Review

 - Tiffins Restaurant Review